Harphies/AI-for-Medicine/README.md

 # Artificial Intelligence for Medical Applications

-## Computer Vision for Medical Diagnosis and Prognosis
+## Computer Vision for Medical Diagnosis and Prognosis (Classification and segmentation for medical Imaging)

 - Chest X-Ray Medical Diagnosis with deep learning
 - Disease detection with computer vision